vocabulista/kosh_docs/pages/index.md

 - Two APIs, GraphQL and REST, provide access to the data stored in Elasticsearch.
 - Kosh can be deployed using Docker or natively on Unix-like systems.

-## How to run Kosh
+## How to Implement Kosh

-You can configure Kosh to create APIs for your XML-encoded lexical resource.
-Learn how to do it for your own resources in the [deployment guide](deployment.md)
+Kosh enables you to design APIs customized for your XML-encoded lexical resources.

+Each component of Kosh, the backend and frontend, is independent and requires its own setup and deployment process.

+### Backend Deployment

+For the deployment of Kosh's backend component, you are advised to follow the instructions detailed in our specific guide.
+Access the [Backend Deployment Guide](Deployment/backend.md).

+### Frontend Deployment

+For deploying the frontend component, we have also prepared a standalone guide.
+You can find comprehensive directions in our [Frontend Deployment Guide](Deployment/frontend.md).

 ## References